+Common units offered 1,600,000 (excluding up to 240,000 additional common units that may be issued upon exercise of the over- allotment option).
+Common units outstanding after the offering 28,730,446 (excluding over-allotment option). .
+We intend to distribute, to the extent there is available cash, at least a minimum quarterly distribution of \$0.575 per unit, or \$2.30 per unit on a yearly basis. .
+"Available cash" for any quarter consists generally of all cash on hand at the end of that quarter, as adjusted for reserves.
+The general partner has broad discretion in establishing reserves. .
+In general, available cash will be distributed per quarter based on the following priorities: .
+First, to the common units until each has received \$0.575, plus any arrearages from prior quarters. .
+Second, to the senior subordinated units until each has received \$0.575. .
+Third, to the junior subordinated units and general partner units until each has received \$0.575. .
+Finally, after each unit has received \$0.575, available cash will be distributed proportionately to all units until target levels are met. .
+If distributions of available cash exceed target levels greater than \$0.604, the senior subordinated units, junior subordinated units and general partner units will receive incentive distributions.
+Timing of distributions .
+We make distributions approximately 45 days after March 31, June 30, September 30 and December 31 to unitholders on the applicable record date.
+Subordination period .
+The subordination period will end once we meet the financial tests in the partnership agreement, but it generally cannot end before September 30, 2005.
+However, if the general partner is removed under some circumstances, the subordination period will end.

 - .
-In general, available cash will be distributed per quarter based on the following priorities: - .
-First, to the common units until each has received \$0.575, plus any arrearages from prior quarters. - .
-Second, to the senior subordinated units until each has received \$0.575. - .
-Third, to the junior subordinated units and general partner units until each has received \$0.575. - .
-Finally, after each unit has received 0.575, available cash will be distributed proportionately to all units until target levels are met.

-.
-If distributions of available cash exceed target levels greater than \$0.604, the senior subordinated units, junior subordinated units and general partner units will receive incentive distributions.

-(See page 16 of the accompanying prospectus) March 31, June 30, September 30 and December 31 to unitholders on the applicable record date.

-- (See page 16 of the accompanying prospectus) financial tests in the partnership agreement, but it generally cannot end before December 31, 2003.
-However, if the general partner is removed under some circumstances, the subordination period will end. - .
-When the subordination period ends, all senior subordinated units and junior subordinated units will convert into Class B common units on a one-for-one basis, and each common unit will be redesignated as a Class A common unit.
+When the subordination period ends, all senior subordinated units and junior subordinated units will convert into Class B common units on a one-for-one basis, and each common unit will be redesignated as a Class A common unit. - .

-.
 The main difference between the Class A common units and Class B common units is that the Class B common units will continue to have the right to receive incentive distributions and additional units.